Reason for Nomination: Beating the dangers of Gut Stasis

 Over 2 days hospitalisation she continued to slowly improve.
 The stomach distension also resolved on the third day at the hospital and she was discharged.
 We saw her for 2 more days to administer some more fluid therapy.
 She has continued to do well!

 The initiating cause for Kate’s illness is unclear.
-Her diet is appropriate, and we could not find any focus of pain otherwise like dental disease.
+Her diet is appropriate, and we could not find any focus of pain otherwise like a dental disease.
 We suspect with the sudden onset of the illness that she either had an infection or she underwent some stress.
 With rabbits being prey species they are very susceptible to stressors that are not always apparent to us.
 Her symptoms were recognised quite early on which made her prognosis much better and we are very happy that she has made a complete recovery.